ozcanay/CppConcurrency/async/README.md

 - ```std::promise``` can only set the value; it can't even get it back.
 - ```std::future``` can only get the value; it cannot set it.
 Therefore, we have an asymmetric interface.

+#

+C++11 futures are the caller's end of a communications channel that begins with a callee that's (typically) called asynchronously.
+When the called function has a result to communicate to its caller, it performs a set operation on the ```std::promise``` corresponding to the future.
+That is, an asynchronous callee sets a promise (i.e., writes a result to the communication channel between it and its caller), and its caller gets the future (i.e., reads the result from the communications channel).

+#

+Between the time a callee sets its promise and its caller does a corresponding get, an arbitrarily long time may elapse.
+(In fact, the get may never take place, but that's a detail I'm ignoring.)
+As a result, the std::promise object that was set may be destroyed before a get takes place.
+This means that the value with which the callee sets the promise can't be stored in the promise--the promise may not have a long enough lifetime.
+The value also can't be stored in the future corresponding to the promise, because the std::future returned from std::async could be moved into a std::shared_future before being destroyed, and the std::shared_future could then be copied many times to new objects, some of which would subsequently be destroyed.
+In that case, which future would hold the value returned by the callee?

+Because neither the promise nor the future ends of the communications channel between caller and callee are suitable for storing the result of an asynchronously invoked function, it's stored in a neutral location.
+This location is known as the **shared state**.
+There's nothing in the C++ standard library corresponding to the shared state.
+No class, no type, no function.
+In practice, I'm guessing it's implemented as a class that's templatized on at least the type of the result to be communicated between callee and caller.

 ## std::future

 ```std::future``` waits for a value that is set asynchronously.